Here are some of the most common questions we get about the Disclosure certificate and the process for getting one.

 A: We accept many different types of cards.
 Contact us and we can advise of which cards we accept.

 Q: Is it possible to cancel my application?

-A: If you ask to cancel before the application has been submitted to Disclosure Scotland, we’ll try to offer you a full refund.
-If it’s already been sent away, we won’t be able to refund the £25 fee which Disclosure Scotland has already taken.
-Our extra service fee may be refunded, but if we’ve already worked on your application we may take an administration fee.
+A: If you ask to cancel before the application has been submitted to Disclosure Scotland or the DBS, we will endeavor to provide a refund.
+If your application already been submitted to the relevant authority, we will not be able to refund any of our service fee.
 Please refer to the terms and conditions for full details of the refund and cancellation policy.